miniflux/website/content/docs/ntfy.md

 url: /docs/ntfy.html
 ---

-[ntfy](https://ntfy.sh/) (pronounced notify) is a simple HTTP-based pub-sub notification service.
+[ntfy](https://ntfy.sh/) (pronounced "notify") is a simple HTTP-based pub-sub notification service.
 It allows you to send notifications to your phone or desktop via scripts from any computer, and/or using a REST API.
-It's a highly flexible and completely free software.
+It's highly flexible and completely free software.

 - [Official website](https://ntfy.sh/)
 - [Git repository](https://github.com/binwiederhier/ntfy)

 Miniflux can send new entries to any **ntfy** server.
 By doing so, you can receive push notifications whenever a new article is published.

-This feature is available since Miniflux v2.2.0.
+This feature has been available since Miniflux v2.2.0.

 To receive notifications on your phone, install the app.
 Once installed, open it and subscribe to a topic of your choosing.